CTBT/dotnet_basics_2/readme.md

 }
 ```

-Level 7 - ⭐⭐⭐⭐⭐⭐⭐ We learned how to make our application more robust, scalabale and with well defined endpoints.
+Level 7 completed - ⭐⭐⭐⭐⭐⭐⭐ We learned how to make our application more robust, scalabale and with well defined endpoints.

-## Task 8: Make your app configurable for different environments
+## Level 8: Make your app configurable for different environments
 - Create an Interface IPokemonService and use it in the PokemonService
 ```c#
 public class PokemonService : IPokemonService